-Alsace wines are among some of the most complex and interesting wines in the world, due to the regions geography, history and culture.
+Alsace wines are among some of the most complex and interesting wines in the world of borrow money, due to the regions geography, history and culture.

 The eastern French region which borders Germany and Switzerland, has architecture is as diverse as its residents, with a mixture of timber-framed houses, gothic cathedrals and fairy-tale château, and uses varying languages.